MonashSmartStructures/ospgrillage/docs/source/rst/ModelTemplates.rst

 .. note::
-    As of release 0.1.0, `OpenSeesPy` visualization module ops_vis is unable to visualize the joint offsets.
+    As of release 0.1.0, `OpenSeesPy` visualization module `vfo` and `opsvis` is unable to visualize the joint offsets.

 .. _shell hybrid model: